VARFynn/LaTeX_Templates/README.md

 # LaTeX Templates Collection

 This repository contains LaTeX templates for academic documents, designed for easy customization and use, especially for LaTeX beginners.
-Each template is contained in a single file for simplicity, except for the Conference presentation template which has a more complex structure.
+Each template is contained in a single file for simplicity, except for the Conference presentation, referee report and response template which have a more complex structure.

 ## Templates